PaddlePaddle/docs/doc/fluid/beginners_guide/install/CentOSen.md

 `Uname -m && cat /etc/*release`

-> The above command will display the operating system and digits of the machine.
+> The above command will display the operating system and processing bits of the machine.
 Please make sure your computer is consistent with the requirements of this tutorial.

 Second, your computer needs to meet the following requirements: